Skip to main content

 Open file formatYes (Markdown)Partial (EDN export)

 Both tools offer end-to-end encryption as the strict-privacy option.
-Obsidian's default is the most private possible, the data simply does not leave your machine without explicit sync setup.
-Roam's Encrypted Graphs feature uses a passphrase only the user holds; even Roam's servers cannot read the contents.
+Obsidian's default is the most private possible because the data simply does not leave your machine without explicit sync setup.
+Roam's Encrypted Graphs feature uses a passphrase only the user holds, so even Roam's servers cannot read the contents.
 The catch with Roam Encrypted Graphs is that some collaborative features become limited.

 Migration Between the Two

-Roam → Obsidian.
-The most-traveled migration path in this category.
-Export Roam as Markdown.
-Obsidian imports the files cleanly, preserving wikilinks.
-Block references break (Roam's ((block-id)) syntax has no clean Obsidian equivalent without the Block Reference plugin).
+Roam to Obsidian is the most-traveled migration path in this category.
+Export Roam as Markdown, then import the files into Obsidian.
+Wikilinks are preserved, but block references break because Roam's ((block-id)) syntax has no clean Obsidian equivalent without the Block Reference plugin.
 Daily notes import as dated files.
-A 5,000-block Roam graph takes 4-8 hours to clean up post-import.
+A 5,000-block Roam graph takes 4-8 hours to clean up after import.
 Per discussions in the Obsidian forum, most Roam-to-Obsidian migrations preserve about 90% of the structure cleanly.

-Obsidian → Roam.
-Less common.
-Roam imports Markdown but flattens the folder structure into a single graph.
-Wikilinks convert; Dataview queries do not (Roam has its own datalog query language).
+Obsidian to Roam is less common.
+Roam imports Markdown but flattens folder structure into a single graph.
+Wikilinks convert, while Dataview queries do not because Roam has its own Datalog query language.
 Plugin-driven features have no Roam equivalent.
-A 1,000-note Obsidian vault takes 6-12 hours to migrate, and most users only migrate the notes that benefit from Roam's outliner-and-block-reference model.
+A 1,000-note Obsidian vault takes 6-12 hours to migrate, and most users only move the notes that benefit from Roam's outliner-and-block-reference model.

 Real-World Workflows Compared

-A typical Obsidian day.
-Open the vault.
+An Obsidian day starts in the vault.
 Today's daily note auto-creates from the Daily Notes core plugin.
-Capture meeting notes, link to project notes with [[wikilinks]].
-Run a Dataview query to surface all open action items.
-Tweak a Templater snippet to add a new field to the meeting template.
-End of day: commit the vault to Git for version history.
+You capture meeting notes, link to project notes with [[wikilinks]], run a Dataview query to surface open action items, tweak a Templater snippet, then commit the vault to Git for version history.
 The pattern is do-it-yourself and tinker-friendly.

-A typical Roam day.
-Open today's daily note (auto-created).
-Capture five thoughts as bullet points.
-Reference an earlier idea by typing [[concept name]]; Roam autocompletes from the graph.
-Use (( to embed a specific block from another page.
-Click the linked-references panel to see every other place the concept appears.
-End of day: review three or four key concepts and their linked-references trails.
+A Roam day starts on today's auto-created daily note.
+You capture five thoughts as bullet points, reference an earlier idea by typing [[concept name]], let Roam autocomplete from the graph, use (( to embed a specific block from another page, then review linked-reference trails at the end of the day.
 The pattern is graph-driven and outliner-shaped.

 The two tools answer different questions.
 Obsidian answers "what do I want to build?"
 Roam answers "what was I thinking about and how does it connect?"